jhasweta989/Computer_vision_transfer_learning/README.md

 Dataset can be downloaded from https://datahack.analyticsvidhya.com/contest/janatahack-computer-vision-hackathon

-It contains  2352 images for both emergency and non-emergency vehicle
+It contains  2352 images for both emergency and non-emergency vehicle used 950 images include both emergency and non-emergency vehicle

 Used the Xception model which is a pre-trained model.
 It is trained on the ImageNet dataset which is a dataset of 1000 different categories of data.
 It is available in the Keras.applications library.
 I used the Xception model because its results for the Imagenet dataset are better than many other pre-trained models like VGG, ResNet, etc.